EigenCompilerSuite/.github/profile/README.md

 - WebAssembly
 - and some others

-Code generators for the following platforms/operating systems are supported:
+Code generators and linkers for the following platforms/operating systems are available:

 - Linux
 - Windows
 - macOS
 - Raspberry Pi
+- DOS
+- Atari TOS
 - Bare metal and embedded systems
 - and more